Caroline Elizabeth Newcomb: Pioneer life

 As Boronggoop was held by licence, Drysdale was anxious to own a freehold property.
 By 1843 they had established an outstation, Lap Lap, on Reedy Lake, and had heard of the run Coryule, near modern Drysdale.
 On 18 July they settled the sale of the property from Mr. Austin and they engaged the architect Charles Laing who in 1849 designed the stone house Coryule, overlooking Port Phillip Bay.

 In June 1852 Anne Drysdale suffered a stroke and, after a period of invalidity, died May 1853.
 Caroline inherited the property.
 She was elected a member of the first Portarlington Road Board and became its secretary.
 On 27 November 1861, Caroline married the Methodist Rev. James Davy Dodgson (1824-1892) at the recently built Wesley Church in Lonsdale Street, Melbourne.
 Newcomb would accompany her husband on Methodist circuit work.

 Newcomb died at the Wesleyan Parsonage in c, on 3 October 1874 after two weeks of illness.
 She was buried beside Anne Drysdale.
 Her will was disputed by her sister and her family.
-She had left instructions that her husbund should receive all of her estate and he was the sole executor.
+She had left instructions that her husband should receive all of her estate and he was the sole executor.
 Her husband went to court in an equity case known as "Dodgson v.
 Clare" and he was successful.
-In 1880 her widowed husband was the President of the 1880 Victoria conference.

-Her and Anne's house, Coryule, is extant and is said to be the best example of, her architect, Charles Laing's work.
+Her and Anne's house, Coryule, is extant and is said to be the best example of her architect, Charles Laing's, work.